I’m frequently asked about how to start a travel blog by many aspiring travel bloggers.

 Your About Page is where you connect your story with your readers, so they feel inspired and curious to continue to follow your journey and read your posts.

 So put personality into the About Us page, share your story and give them a reason to follow you.
-I have more resources in the Digital Nomad Toolkit to help you write a cracking about Us page.

-A Start Here page is also a great idea to help steer your reader’s to your best and most relevant content.
+A Start Here page is also a great idea to help steer your readers to your best and most relevant content.
 This might be quite sparse when you first start, but you can always guide the reader to your email list, your About Us page and your best starting blog post.

 A resource page is also something you can easily create, showcasing your favorite travel related products and resources.